 thebricktestament.com/home.html An alternative way to read the Bible.
 (See also thebrickbible.com)

 ItGetsBetter.Org As sex columnist Dan Savage stated in a column after the suicide of Billy Lucas, a gay Indiana teenager: “I wish I could have talked to this kid for five minutes … I wish I could have told him that, however bad things were, however isolated and alone he was, it gets better.”
 That’s the basic idea behind the creation of ItGetsBetter.Org — it allows people to do just that.
-[This website has changed quite a bit.
-I prefer the way it used to be.]
+[I much prefer the older version of this website.]

 www.worldometers.info Very interesting.

 www.4hiroshimas.com Global Warming at 4 Hiroshima Atomic Bombs Per Second.

 www.4imn.com (World Newspapers Web Rankings & Reviews / News search engine and directory of world newspapers.)
 According to this website, rankings “are based upon an algorithm including three unbiased and independent web metrics extracted from three different search engines,” including “Google Page Rank” and “Alexa Traffic Rank.”
 Scroll down and click on “Top 100 Newspapers in North America” for a hyperlinked list.
 Or click on the continents on their world map to find lists of newspapers for those continents.

 www.refdesk.com Wow!
 (For the “top 10 newspapers in the United States by weekday circulation” find the yellow highlighted “NEWS SOURCES” heading and click on “Top 100 U.S. Newspapers” Or find and click on “List of newspapers,” then “North America” and finally “United States,” to see separate listings for “Top 25 by circulation,” “Longest running,” or search by state.)